What Anti-Trumpism Is Missing

 In the US, bringing workers back to the Democrats is not just an imperative for defeating Trump and the acolytes who will do his dirty work.
 It is also essential for America's economy.
 Regulating the tech industry and supporting workers will be key issues in the coming decade and beyond.
 A centre left that is devoid of workers' voices cannot hope to rise to the occasion.

 Americans who still support democracy must expose Trump for what he is and work hard to prevent him from returning to power.
-But to do that, they also must be more accommodating and responsive to workers, including those who have not benefited as much from globalisation and technological changes and may not share all their positions on social and cultural issues.
+But to do that, they also must be more accommodating and responsive to workers – including those who have not benefited as much from globalisation and technological changes and may not share all their positions on social and cultural issues. - Project Syndicate

 Legal Disclaimer: